gregdardis/stock-market-search/README.md

 # Stock Market Info

 ## Description

-Stock Market Info is a project built with react-redux.
+Stock Market Info is a web app that allows you search for stocks and view related financial information and metrics.

-The (currently) single-page web app has a search bar to search for stocks in the yahoo api, then print various information about the stock searched in a grid.
+The front end tech stack includes [React](https://github.com/facebook/react), [Redux](https://github.com/reactjs/redux), [Webpack](https://github.com/webpack/webpack), and [Babel](https://github.com/babel/babel).
+The server is written using [Node.js](https://github.com/nodejs/node).
+Stock data is retrieved from Yahoo Finance using [node-yahoo-finance](https://github.com/pilwon/node-yahoo-finance).

-NOTE: Back end access to the yahoo API is not set up yet.
-Only the grid and search bar have been set up, with the grid displaying hardcoded values for a made-up stock.
+This project is a work in progress and currently most features are incomplete.

 ## How to run

-1. Clone the repo
+1. Clone or download this repository.
+Navigate to the project root.
-2. `npm i`
+2. Install dependencies: `npm i`
-3. `npm run dev`
+3. In one terminal window, start server: `npm run start`
-4. `npm run start`
+4. In another terminal window, start client: `npm run dev`
-5. Open http://localhost:8080 in the browser
+5. In a browser, open the url that was printed to the console in step 4 when the client started.
+This is likely http://localhost:8080.